 Getting to the root of your problems

 Schema therapy combines elements of cognitive, behavioural, attachment, psychodynamic and gestalt models, making it truly integrative.
-This dedicated schema therapy page discusses what schemas are and what schema therapy is, who is best suited to access it and how it differs from Cognitive Behavioural Therapy.
+This page discusses what schemas are and what schema therapy is, who is best suited to access it and how it differs from Cognitive Behavioural Therapy.
 Please see my therapy FAQ page for answers to common questions about how talking therapies work.

+I am an accredited schema therapist with the International Society of Schema Therapy (ISST).
 If you have any questions about the information on this page or would like to find out more about how schema therapy can help please contact me.
 I can offer schema therapy sessions face to face from my Market Harborough therapy office, or try online video therapy via zoom.

 What is a Schema?

 Do you ever feel like you fall into the same unhelpful patterns of thinking and acting even though you know you don’t want to but can’t stop yourself?

 A schema is a self-defeating life pattern involving thinking, emotion, and physical sensations and include our memories and how we view the world.
 Schemas are developed from our childhood experiences and lead us to play out the same patterns of behaviour with other people again and again.
 These patterns are developed as a way of keeping ourselves safe from scary or problematic situations as a child, however, as we become an adult they are unhelpful and hard to cope with.